Is this really what I want to do with my career? With my life?

 • Growth opportunities—You’re able to rise to new challenges, learn how to excel

-• Intellectually stimulation—There’s a never-ending supply of problems to solve
+• Intellectual stimulation—There’s a never-ending supply of problems to solve

 • Camaraderie—You have great coworkers